Empower youth. empower communities.

 We hope that during this season of giving, you’ll consider a gift to Performing Ourselves.
 The University of Wisconsin Foundation, our fiscal agent, is a nonprofit, and 100% of your donations will go directly to supporting Performing Ourselves.
 In addition, your donation is tax-deductible, and you will receive a receipt form immediately following your donation processes.

 At the heart of our program, we believe in the power of dance to change lives.
 We are so thankful for your investment in the arts and these youth, and for partnering with us to spread the gift of dance.

-Performing Ourselves was established with a three-year award from Ira & Ineva Reilly Baldwin Wisconsin Idea Endowment at the University of Wisconsin-Madison (UW).
-We are generously supported by the UW School of Education, the UW Dance Department, Education and Outreach Partnerships, and the UW Arts Collaboratory.
+Performing Ourselves was established with a three-year award from the Ira & Ineva Reilly Baldwin Wisconsin Idea Endowment at the University of Wisconsin-Madison (UW).
+We are generously supported by the UW School of Education, the UW Dance Department, Education and Outreach Partnerships, and the UW Community Arts Collaboratory.